austincicale/2023_NBA_Game_Predictions/README.md

 - #### Engineered Variables
   - **Possessions (POSS)**: Quantifying the number of possessions a team has throughout a game, this variable is calculated using the formula: POSS = 0.96 * (FGA + TO + 0.44 * FTA - OREB).
 The coefficient of 0.96 adjusts for the instances where possessions end in offensive rebounds rather than turnovers or missed field goals.
 This formula, widely attributed to [Dean Oliver](http://www.basketballonpaper.com/), is a standard method for estimating possessions when the exact count is unavailable.
 Notably, the expression within the parentheses is a familiar component of Oliver’s turnover percentage calculation, which can be found [here](https://www.basketball-reference.com/about/factors.html).
   - **Win Percentage (WIN_PCT)**: This variable reflects the win percentage of both the home and away teams prior to each game observation.
 It was derived from the HOME_RECORD and AWAY_RECORD variables by dividing the number of wins by the sum of wins and losses.
-  - **Effective Field Goal Percentage (eFG_PCT)**: Following Dean Oliver’s [Four Factors of Basketball](https://www.basketball-reference.com/about/factors.html), this variable was calculated using the formula (FGM + 0.5 * 3FGM) / FGA.
+  - **Effective Field Goal Percentage (eFG_PCT)**: Following Dean Oliver’s [Four Factors of Basketball Success](https://www.basketball-reference.com/about/factors.html), this variable was calculated using the formula (FGM + 0.5 * 3FGM) / FGA.
 It measures the effectiveness of a team's shooting by accounting for the added value of three-pointers.
   - **Turnover Percentage (TO_PCT)**: This variable represents the turnover percentage of a team and was calculated by dividing turnovers (TO) by possessions (POSS).
 It provides insight into a team's ability to maintain possession of the ball.
   - **Defensive Rebound Percentage (DREB_PCT)**: This variable indicates the proportion of available defensive rebounds a team secures and was calculated by dividing defensive rebounds (DREB) by the sum of defensive rebounds and opponent offensive rebounds (Opp OREB).
 It offers insights into a team's defensive rebounding efficiency.